weras2/circuitanim/README.md

 ## Installation

 In order to use circuitanim, you must have manim installed.
-For detailed instructions on how to install manim, see [here]().
+For detailed instructions on how to install manim, see [here]((https://github.com/3b1b/manim)).

 If you already have manim, installing circuitanim is straightforward.